-Most of the existing works discussed in Sec. \ref{sec:related} adopt mean squared error (MSE) as the training loss.
-When training the message-passing networks with sinusoidal activation functions, however, we observe that the use of MSE loss may lead to instability in the training process.
-We therefore seek an alternative training loss.
-Another typical loss, the $L_1$ loss, might not be preferable in this case since it is not smooth at zero, and we thus adopt a smooth $L_1$ loss \cite{girshick2015fast} function, which states that for ground truth $\psi$ and its neural network prediction $\hat{\psi}$, the loss
+Most of the existing works discussed in Sec. \ref{sec:intro} adopt mean squared error (MSE) as the training loss function.
+For graph or hypergraph message-passing networks with sinusoidal activation functions, however, we observe that the training process can be unstable when MSE loss is used.
+We therefore seek an alternative training loss in this work.
+Another typical loss function, the $L_1$ loss, might not be preferable in this case since it is not smooth at zero, and we thus adopt a smooth $L_1$ loss \cite{girshick2015fast} function, which states that for ground truth $\psi$ and its neural network prediction $\hat{\psi}$, the loss

 in which $\beta$ is a non-negative parameter that controls the transition point between the $L_2$ loss region and the $L_1$ loss region.
 The subscript $(\cdot)_i$ here denotes entry-by-entry calculation.
 A fixed $\beta$ value is not preferable, since the loss function is not very different from the $L_1$ loss when $\beta$ is too small and will converge to a scaled $L_2$ loss during training when $\beta$ is too large.
-For the present case, the instability in training occurs when the training MSE error is relatively low, so an adaptive scheme for $\beta$ is preferred.
-Assuming that the distribution of error during the training (approximately) follows a symmetric distribution centered at zero, the target is to make sure that the two tails of the distribution fall into the $L_1$ loss region so that they do not lead to instability.
-More complex on-the-fly $\beta$ adaptation algorithms like references \cite{fu2019retinamask,zhang2020dynamic,sutanto2021novel} exist, but we choose to control it in this work using a simpler approach by setting $\beta^2$ as the variance of the model prediction error
+For the present case, the instability in training usually occurs when the training MSE error is relatively low, so an adaptive scheme for $\beta$ is preferred.
+Assuming that the distribution of error during the training approximately follows a symmetric distribution centered at zero, the target is to make sure that the two tails of the distribution fall into the $L_1$ loss region so that they do not lead to instability.
+More complex on-the-fly $\beta$ adaptation algorithms like references \cite{fu2019retinamask,zhang2020dynamic,sutanto2021novel} exist, but we choose to adapt the value $\beta$ in this work using a simpler yet robust approach by setting $\beta^2$ as the variance of the model prediction error

 based on the idea that at least part of the two tails of any zero-centered symmetric distribution would reside more than one standard deviation away from zero.
-The variance of prediction error is approximated by computing the mean-squared error between the predicted and ground truth value of the whole training set, which can be further approximated on-the-fly by an exponential moving average
+This variance of prediction error can be approximated by computing the mean-squared error between the predicted and ground truth value of the whole training set, which can be further approximated on-the-fly by an exponential moving average

-in which $N_b$ is the total number of training steps within each epoch.
-We further stabilize the process by preventing $\beta$ from increasing, i.e.,
+in which $N_b$ is the total number of training iterations within each epoch.
+We further stabilize this process by preventing $\beta$ from increasing, i.e.,